-In June 2018, the Department of Business, Energy & Industrial Strategy (BEIS) released national data for 2016 Carbon Dioxide (CO2) emissions by local authority.
+In June 2019, the Department of Business, Energy & Industrial Strategy (BEIS) released national data for 2017 Carbon Dioxide (CO2) emissions by local authority.
 This data set is the successor to the former NI 186 requirement and is now referred to as: "Carbon dioxide emissions within the scope of influence of Local Authorities".

-National CO2 data has been released annually by DECC since 2005 (generally 18 months after the reporting year-end).
+National CO2 data has been released annually by The Department of Energy and Climate Change (DECC) since 2005 (generally 18 months after the reporting year-end).
 This is now done by DECC's successor, BEIS.
 However, the basis on which the data is compiled has changed as information capture techniques have improved.
 This means previous years' data have to be recast and, therefore, previous years' reports cannot be directly compared with this report.